-However, there is a simple reason for the fact that people seem to either love or hate carbs.
-There are actually two different types of carbohydrates, each with different properties.
+And there’s a simple reason for this fact - people seem to either love or hate them.

-Thereafter, carbs fall into two broad categories – ‘refined’ carbohydrates (which consists of the carbohydrate sub-type sugar), and ‘complex’ carbohydrates (which consists of the carbohydrate sub-types starch and fibre).
+Overall, carbs fall into two main categories – ‘refined’ carbohydrates (which consist of the carbohydrate sub-type sugar), and ‘complex’ carbohydrates (which consist of the carbohydrate sub-types starch and fibre).

 What are refined carbs?

-Refined carbohydrates, also known as ‘simple’ carbs, refer to sugars (e.g. glucose, fructose, sucrose) or anything made from grains which have had the fibrous wheat germ and bran removed.
+Refined carbohydrates, also known as ‘simple’ carbs, refer to sugars (e.g. glucose, fructose, sucrose) or anything made from grains that have had the fibrous wheatgerm and bran removed from them.2

-Also, the low fibre content in most refined carbs means you won’t get the benefits of a high-fibre diet such as reduced sugar cravings, feeling of satiety and happier gut bacteria.
+What’s more, the low fibre content in most refined carbs means you won’t experience the benefits of a high-fibre diet, such as reduced sugar cravings, feeling of satiety and happier gut bacteria.

 Nutritionists generally advise avoiding refined carbs as much as possible, leaving them for an occasional treat rather than being consumed at every meal.

 Are carbs connected to the Glycaemic Index (GI)?